-Microsatellites are small artificial satellites built with low mass and size – usually weighting between 10/11 and 100/120 kg – having reduced manufacturing and launch costs, hence easing a responsive access to Space.
-The interest of universities, private companies and government agencies in launching microsatellites has been increasing in the last decades, representing a recent development in the Space industry scenario.
+Microsatellites are small artificial satellites built with low mass and size – usually weighting between 10/11 and 100/120 kg – whose reduced manufacturing and launch costs ease a responsive access to Space.
+The interest of universities, private companies and government agencies in launching microsatellites has been increasing in the last decades, representing a recent significant development in the Space industry scenario.
 Microsatellites are built with miniaturized technology and off-the -shelf-components (COTS).

 Microsatellites can also reach orbit in Constellations, an emerging application.